A Guide to Strategic Data Integration that Transforms Business Operations

 What is data integration?

-Data integration is the process of combining data from different sources into a unified, coherent view that delivers significant business value.
-Rather than simply moving data from one place to another, effective integration transforms raw information into something accessible and meaningful for everyone in your organization—whether they're analysts diving deep into the numbers or executives needing quick insights for strategic decisions.
+Rather than simply moving data from one place to another, effective integration transforms raw information into something accessible and meaningful for everyone in your organization, whether they're analysts diving deep into the numbers or executives needing quick insights for strategic decisions.

 What began as simple database connections has transformed into sophisticated processes capable of handling diverse data types—structured data in traditional databases, unstructured data like videos and documents, and semi-structured data from sources like IoT devices and sensors—all at enterprise scale.